 The biggest benefit of listing on the MLS is getting the most amount of public exposure possible.
 The more exposure your listing has, the greater the chance you will find a buyer.
 The more potential buyers you attract, the greater your chance of getting a higher sales price.

-Buyer FOMO is real.
+Buyer real estate FOMO is real.
 Most people going through an open house are just tire kickers.
 However, just the fact that you see other potential buyers will naturally make you want to buy the house or pay more.

 It only takes one other interested buyer to create a bidding war.
 Listing on the MLS increases your chance of finding multiple interested parties.